python-zeroconf/python-zeroconf/README.rst

   the .join() was never waited for when a new Zeroconf object was created

-* Ensure the cache is checked for name conflict after final service query with asyncio (#382) @bdraco

 * Ensure duplicate packets do not trigger duplicate updates (#376) @bdraco

   If TXT or SRV records update was already processed and then